 Should you buy the Saatva Classic mattress?

-It’s a resounding yes.
-If you’re looking for an extremely comfortable high-end hybrid that provides great support across the mattress and on the edges, doesn’t retain heat, has minimal motion transfer and gentle bounce, the Saatva Classic mattress is an excellent choice.
+It’s a resounding yes from us.
+If you’re looking for an extremely comfortable high-end hybrid that provides noticeable support across the entire mattress and on the edges, doesn’t retain heat, and has minimal motion transfer and gentle bounce, the Saatva Classic mattress is an excellent choice.

 We like the customization options - and Saatva’s willingness to help customers find exactly the right version too.
-It’s also well priced, under-cutting the competition, and we love the convenience of the free white glove delivery, which leaves nothing for you to do but make the bed.
+It’s also well priced, under-cutting the competition by some margin, and we love the convenience of the free white glove delivery, which leaves nothing for you to do but make the bed.

 If you prefer your mattress not to have any bounce, we’d recommend choosing Saatva’s Loom and Leaf mattress ($849 - $2,379) instead - a premium memory foam model that comes in two versions: relaxed firm or firm.
 Or, for an even more durable option, try the all-natural Saatva Latex Hybrid ($899 - $$2,199).
 However, for comfort, design and all-round great value, we think the Saatva Classic is the best-value luxury mattress you can buy, and an excellent choice for most people.